Partnership profit share

 Why would this happen?

-It's often for tax planning, for example a husband and wife partnership where the wife also has her own self-employed business.
+It's often for tax planning, for example a husband and wife partnership where the wife also has their own self-employed business.
 To make sure neither of them goes into higher-rate tax, their accountant might advise them to split the partnership profit at 75% to the husband and 25% to the wife.

 OK, now tell me how to set that up in FreeAgent.